When it comes to smoked meats, nothing really shoots ahead of smoked beef brisket. It can outdo anything and everything.

-When choosing a beef brisket for your electric smoker, look for a packer or untrimmed cut.
-That’s because it will consist both- flat and the point attached together.
+When choosing a beef brisket for your smoker, look for a packer or untrimmed cut.
+That’s because it will consist of both- flat and the point attached together.

 - The brisket comprises of two cuts.
 The point cut is the fattier, thicker part, also referred to as deckle.
 It is located at the collarbone of the cow.

 Your brisket must have a uniform, white fat cap that does not expose the meat and also doesn’t have any undesirable scratches or gouges.
-Choosing a brisket with thick, uniform flat is better as it will cook evenly and won’t be too dry.
+Choosing a brisket with a thick, uniform flat is better as it will cook evenly and won’t be too dry.
 The thickness at the end of the flat must be a minimum of 1 inch.
-Too much tapered flat isn’t recommended.
+The too much-tapered flat isn’t recommended.

 Also, don’t pick a brisket with a huge, uneven ribbon of fat on the point cut.